Our Suggestions

 - The San Antonio Museum of Art, along the northern reach of the Riverwalk, was once the home of the Lone Star brewery.
 The building and grounds are as impressive as the works within the walls.

-- The Briscoe Western Art Museum houses a rotating collection and special exhibits of the art and artifacts that give meaning and context to the history of the west.
+- The Briscoe Western Art Museum houses a rotating collection and special exhibits of art and artifacts that give meaning and context to the history of the western United States.

 Visit and dine at the city’s culinary center: Pearl